sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

   - common representations, diversity of architectural choices
   - we can easily compose these models together to perform very interesting computations.In other words, they can serve as very flexible computational Lego pieces that can be adapted overall to perform a useful role as part of much larger, richer computational architectures.

+Why #3 (large models are easier to learn) ?

+We can think about the notions of width (number of units in a layer) and depth (number of layers).
+Small models (low width and low depth) are quite rigid and don't allow for a good abstraction of reality i.e. learning the underlying structures based on observations.
+Large models can use more width and more depth to generate improved abstractions of reality i.e. improved learning.

+See also the conclusion of the video on the next segment: "Introducing redundancy will make the optimization problem that we have to solve easier."

 #### 8.6.
 Hidden Layer Models

 Let's now specifically consist a deep neural network consisting of the input layer $\mathbf{x}$, a single hidden layer $\mathbf{z}$ performing the aggregation $z_i = \sum_j x_j * w_{j,i} + w_{0,i}$ and using $tanh(\mathbf{z})$ as activation function $f$, and the output node with a linear activation function.